-S23M Partner Jorn Bettin will be presenting on “Community Oriented and Patient Centred Health Service Co-Design” at the Digital Health Institute Summit in Australia on 5 November 2020.
+S23M Partner Jorn Bettin will be presenting on “Community Oriented and Patient Centred Health Service Co-Design” at the Australasian Digital Health Institute Summit (5 to 25 November 2020).

 Mutual trust between patients and the network of care is a prerequisite for improvements in integrated and connected care.
 Patients, families, and local community service providers all have major roles to play in integrated health and care service delivery, and hence they should be key stakeholders in the co-design of such services.

 The natural data architecture for supporting complete patient journeys is a network that includes patients and health and care professionals, where all participants in the network produce and share information with each other across organisational boundaries, in accordance with the varying needs of individual patient journeys.